 19. Ocean Lakes Family Campground

-If you are looking for the best camping for families, consider an RV park with oceanfront access.
-Ocean Lakes Family Campground in Myrtle Beach often hosts up to 30,000 guests when school is out.
-This campground often hosts live music concerts, but the main draw is the ocean at this park that has been previously named the Mega RV Park of the Year.
+If you’re looking for the best camping for families, consider an RV park with oceanfront access.
+Ocean Lakes Family Campground in Myrtle Beach often hosts live music concerts, but the main draw is the ocean here.
 Reviewers often comment on this campground’s water park, which includes a lazy river and attentive security.